One Little Victory

-"One Little Victory" is the opening track and first single from Rush's 2002 album Vapor Trails, with music by Geddy Lee and Alex Lifeson, and lyrics by Neil Peart.
+"One Little Victory" is a song by Canadian rock band Rush.
+It is the opening track on their seventeenth studio album Vapor Trails (2002), and was released as the lead single on March 29, 2002.
+The music was done by Geddy Lee and Alex Lifeson, and the lyrics by Neil Peart.
+The title phrase was inspired by a line from Joni Mitchell's "Sunny Sunday."
 To herald the band's comeback after a five-year hiatus, the single was designed to grab the attention of listeners with its rapid guitar and drum tempos.

 A remixed version of "One Little Victory" appears on the compilation album Retrospective 3.
+It was later remixed again for Vapor Trails Remixed (2013), following the positive reception of the first remix.
 The song also appears in the soundtrack for the video game Need for Speed: Hot Pursuit 2, released in 2002.